MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors

+\paragraph{\textbf{Overconfidence for the Misinformation.}} We evaluate various VMR models (i.g., CET, G2L, and MMN) in both \prevtask~and \ourtask~settings to determine whether their performance significantly degrades when extending the search coverage to a massive video set.
+Figure~\ref{fig:fig_degrade} shows that all the baseline models undergo significant performance degradation in the \ourtask~task.
+Surprisingly, although CET and G2L show quite strong performance on the \prevtask~task, their performance on the \ourtask~task notably drops.
+MMN shows a relatively robust performance than CET and G2L, but it still shows significant performance drops.
+They tend to be easily distracted by wrong videos and show overconfidence in the misinformation.
+These outcomes indicate that the current \prevtask~task performance alone is not enough to verify the faithfulness of a \prevtask~model.

-\paragraph{\ourtask~Performance.} We evaluate the performance of RMMN and the baseline models on the introduced \ourtask~datasets.
-Table~\ref{table1} shows that all the baseline models undergo significant performance degradation in the \ourtask~task.
-For example, MMN shows 47.18, 27.47 scores for R@1(IOU0.5), R@1(IOU0.7), respectively, on the $\text{\prevtask}_\text{Charades-STA}$.
-However, it shows 12.78, 8.40 scores for the same metrics on the $\text{\ourtask}_\text{Charades-STA}$.
-We reveal that RMMN outperforms all other baselines on \ourtask~task, and this suggests that our model correctly discriminates features of negative and positive videos.
-Experiments show that the models on Charades-STA and TACoS significantly improve performance from the true-negative filter since similar query overlap frequently exists in these datasets.
-However, the performance of ActivityNet is attributed to the hard-negative filter because it includes various and complex text queries.
-Our experimental findings also show that despite RMMN demonstrating comparable performance on \prevtask~task with other baselines, the model exhibits superior performance on \ourtask~task.
-These outcomes indicate that the current \prevtask~task performance alone is not enough to verify that a model is well-trained.
+\paragraph{\textbf{\ourtask~Performance.}} Table~\ref{table1} shows the performance of CroCs and the baseline models on the introduced \ourtask~datasets.
+We reveal that CroCs outperforms all other baselines on the \ourtask~task, and this suggests that our model correctly discriminates features of negative and positive moments.
+In the Charades-STA and TACoS datasets, the models show significant improvement in performance from the weakly-supervised potential negative learning.
+These results are attributed to the frequent presence of similar queries in these datasets and the possibility of false negatives.
+On the other hand, the performance of ActivityNet is attributed to the cross-directional hard-negative learning since it includes various and complex text queries.

-\paragraph{\ourtask~Performance with Video Retrieval Model.} We also conduct \ourtask~experiments with a video retrieval model, PRMR model \cite{dong2022partially} as Table~\ref{table2}.
-We construct a pipeline to filter top-5 logit videos from our \ourtask~retrieval pool by using PRMR model and solve \ourtask~task.
-We use the publicly deployed fine-tuned PRMR model on Charades-STA and ActivityNet datasets.
-These experiments prove that video retrieval models are helpful to increase \ourtask~performance, and RMMN still shows superior performance than MMN in this pipeline.
+\paragraph{\textbf{\ourtask~Settings with Video Retrieval.}} The practical usage scenario of VMR uses a pipeline integrating video retrieval with video moment retrieval.
+To analyze in depth the excellence of CroCs, we also conduct \ourtask~experiments with a pipeline including a video retrieval model, PRMR model \cite{dong2022partially}.
+The experimental results with video retrieval are shown in Table~\ref{table2}.
+We construct a pipeline to filter top-5 logit videos from our \ourtask~retrieval pool using the PRMR model and solve the \ourtask~task.
+We use the publicly deployed PRMR model on Charades-STA and ActivityNet datasets.
+These experiments prove that video retrieval models are helpful to increase \ourtask~performance, and CroCs still shows superior performance than MMN in this pipeline.